The Latest | Over 30 dead in Israeli strikes overnight in Gaza, including on a school-turned-shelter

 Currently:

-— Israeli strike on a Gaza school that military says was being used by Hamas kills 30 people.
+— Israeli strike kills at least 33 people at a Gaza school the military claims was being used by Hamas.

 — Spain applies to join South Africa’s case at top the U.N. court accusing Israel of genocide.